Manual test syntax

 • You can combine formatting.

-Example: *You can **combine** formatting* will display as You can combine formatting.
+Example: *You can **combine** formatting* is displayed as You can combine formatting

-• If the test script includes an asterisk or double-underscore in the middle of a word or followed by a space, the character will display as-is in the script.
+• If the test script includes an asterisk or double-underscore in the middle of a word or followed by a space, the character is displayed as-is in the script.

 Back to top